gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	and a threshold-nearing re-promotion state that can then persist across another slice as an occupied boundary condition without yet becoming stable joint choreography
 -	a threshold-nearing re-promotion state that can persist as an occupied boundary without yet becoming stable joint choreography
 -	and a persistent threshold-nearing return that can then be cleanly promoted into renewed stable joint choreography after stabilized independence
+-	a threshold-nearing re-promotion state that can persist as an occupied boundary condition without yet becoming stable joint choreography
+-	a persistent threshold-nearing return that can then be cleanly promoted into renewed stable joint choreography after stabilized independence
+-	and a renewed stable joint choreography that can come under early internal stress without immediately losing its re-promoted shared organization

 That is highly relevant to the RGPx framing of the prototype.